 Life Insurance: Premium is paid by the City.
 Life insurance and AD&D is equal to $100,000 each.
 Short-term disability insurance premium shared by the City and employee.
 Additional voluntary supplemental life insurance is available.

 Medical/Dental: The City provides pro-rated contributions toward medical, dental and/or vision coverage for those part time employees who are eligible for coverage.

 Leaves: Pro-rated accumulation of sick and vacation leaves, partial floating holiday and holiday leave for those who are eligible.

-Application and resume should be completed on-line via the CalOpps website by 5:00 PM PST on Wednesday, June 23, 2021.
+Application and resume should be completed on-line via the CalOpps website as soon as possible as this recruitment may close at any time.

 Resumes will not be accepted in lieu of a completed application.
 Application materials will be reviewed and evaluated using, in part, the criteria contained in this brochure.

 The selection process may consist of one or more of the following components: a written exam, an oral interview, and medical exam.
 Only a limited number of persons whose application materials clearly demonstrate that they meet the needs of the City in terms of training, experience, education, and other job related characteristics will be invited to participate in the selection process.
 Meeting the minimum qualifications does not guarantee an invitation to participate in the process.

 Applicants who are invited to continue in the selection process will be notified by e-mail.
 Successful candidates’ names will be placed on an employment eligibility list.
 The eligibility list will remain in effect for a minimum of one year from the date the list is established.
 Additional vacancies that occur for this classification may be hired from the list.